playcanvas/developer.playcanvas.com/content/en/user-manual/your-first-app.md

 position: 1.8
 ---

 Developing applications in PlayCanvas is easy and fun.
-Let's start by learning the basics of building and publishing.
+Let's spend a few minutes learning the basics.
 We'll recreate the following simple 3D app:

 <iframe  src="https://playcanv.as/p/TnUtDXWp/" allowfullscreen></iframe>

-*Use the arrow keys to moves the red ball around.*
+*Use the arrow keys to move the red ball around.*

 To begin, navigate to your PROJECTS page.